gruntjs/grunt-docs/grunt.task.md

 See the [task lib source](https://github.com/gruntjs/grunt/blob/master/lib/grunt/task.js) and [task util lib source](https://github.com/gruntjs/grunt/blob/master/lib/util/task.js) for more information.

 ## The task API
+Many utility properties and methods are available inside of tasks via the `this` object.
+See the [[Inside tasks]] guide for a list of these properties and methods.

 Note that any method marked with a ☃ (unicode snowman) is also available directly on the `grunt` object.
 Just so you know.
 See the [API main page](grunt) for more usage information.